 git checkout master

-The master branch currently represents the next major release line (1.x).
+master branch currently represents the next major release line (1.x).
 Substantial work here is underway to improve the NiFi's core framework and UI.
-If your interested in building the 0.x baseline which is still actively released to include new components and bug fixes please checkout the 0.x branch.
+If you are interested in building the 0.x baseline to include new components and bug fixes please checkout the 0.x branch.

 git checkout -b 0.x origin/0.x